cover: Hans Isaacson | Unsplash

 Depending on the size of your dog a different amount is required.
 You can administer healing clay directly as a powder or choose the capsule form.
 The latter is probably more acceptable to many dogs.
 When buying healing clay, make sure that it is intended for internal use.

-Dosage for healing clay powder (daily doses are indicated):
+Dosage for healing clay powder per day:

-• small dogs (up to 10 kg) receive half a teaspoon
+small dogs up to 10 kg: ½ teaspoon

 This information is only a guideline.
 As healing clay is not a medicine and there are no fixed manufacturer's instructions, the correct dosage may vary.
 You should therefore always discuss the administration with a vet.